 LESS IS MORE

 It’s perhaps apocryphal, but Shawn Ray is credited with bodybuilding’s wisest “champion advice,” the true key to the inner universe.
 When some eager fan asked him what he did to grow his biceps, he responded, “I do the same shit you do, bro.”

-That’s it.
-At first blush, it may sound like a dickish response, but, in fact, it’s brilliantly astute.
+It may sound like a dickish response, but it’s brilliantly astute.
 Of course, he did the same shit.
-He knew it without even knowing what the fan did, because for biceps we all do the same “shit,” give or take a few insignificant differences.
+He knew it without even knowing what the fan did, because, for biceps, we all do the same “shit,” give or take a few insignificant differences.
 We curl, usually for about 12 sets of about 10 reps.
 End of story.
 The “secret” is not in the subtle ways different curls stress the long and short biceps’ heads or doing higher sets or lower reps.
 The reason why Shawn Ray looked the way he did and the questioner didn’t, is found in their DNA, their drug regimens (or lack of), and how much time and money they’ve dedicated to growing via meals, workouts, and recovery.
 Those are the big things, and the most important one, genetics, you can’t change.
 Don’t overthink the small stuff just because you can change it.

 • WHAT FEELS BEST IS OFTEN WHAT WORKS BEST.
 By “feels best” we don’t mean easiest.
 But if you’re really feeling your lats contract and pump up with low-cable rows with a straight bar and underhand grip, then that should also be an effective exercise for growth.
 Do it regularly.